In the Pink

 Looking Back at 2025: I Was There

-Galleries are better viewed on a computer than a smartphone One of my favorite things to do at year’s end is to look back at the images that made the waning year especially memorable.
+Galleries are better viewed on a computer than a smartphone One of my favorite things to do at year’s end is to look back at the images that made the departing year especially memorable.
 And each year, I think to myself, ‘Wow—this was probably my best year ever and there’s no way I’ll be able match that success next year.’
 You’d think maybe I’d…

 Night Vision